sleepdefic1t/sleepdefic1t/README.md

 # Hello 👋

-Hello!
 I'm a crypto dev and technical writer.
 When I'm not busy programming microcontrollers, documenting Blockchain software, and saving the world from centralization, I enjoy creating music and exploring the latest technological trends.

 - 🌱 I’m currently learning Solidity + React
 - 👯 I’m looking to collaborate on web3 Tech